sysgears/apollo-universal-starter-kit/README.md

 > and [Twitter Bootstrap] integration.
 Hot Code Reload of back end & front end using [Webpack] and
 > Hot Module Replacement to reflect your changes instantly and help you stay productive.

+## Commercial support

+SysGears team provides advanced support for commercial partners.
+A commercial partner will have a premium access to our team whether this is to help you with your code based on this starter kit or related technologies used in the kit.
+Contact us using [Skype](http://hatscripts.com/addskype?sysgears) or via email: [info@sysgears.com](mailto:info@sysgears.com)

 ## Hot Code Reload demo
 ![screencast](https://user-images.githubusercontent.com/1259926/27387579-c6799ada-56a1-11e7-93fc-d08e9970640d.gif)